 International Day Of Clean Air For Blue Skies

-International Day of Clean Air for Blue Skies is a holiday that’s designed to strengthen international cooperation around the reduction of air pollution and improving air quality.
-This is a day that recognizes the importance of clean air for the environment, the economy, productivity, and health, and it’s a holiday that attempts to spread the word about it to the public.
+International Day of Clean Air for Blue Skies is a holiday designed to strengthen international cooperation around the reduction of air pollution and the improvement of air quality.
+This day recognizes the importance of clean air for the environment, the economy, productivity, and health, and it attempts to spread the word about it to the public.

-The best thing about this day is that it can be observed by ordinary citizens, government agencies, non-governmental agencies, and anyone who has a vested interest in better air quality, which in our estimation is just about everyone.
-This day is observed annually on the 7th of September each year.
+The best thing about this day is that it can be observed by ordinary citizens, government agencies, non-governmental organizations, and anyone who has a vested interest in better air quality, which, in our estimation, is just about everyone.
+This day is observed annually on September 7th.

-This holiday was enacted when the United Nations General Assembly adopted Resolution 74/212 on December 19th, 2019.
-This resolution passes easily and wasn’t voted on.
+This holiday was enacted when the United Nations General Assembly adopted Resolution 74/212 on December 19, 2019.
+This resolution passed easily and wasn’t voted on.
 This indicated that no one was really opposed to it enough to put in a vote against it.
-The holiday this resolution created was first observed on September 7th, 2020.
+The holiday this resolution created was first observed on September 7, 2020.

 Disturbing Facts About Air Pollution